oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Larry Wall's Practical Extraction and Report Language
+Larry Wall's Practical Extraction and Report LanguageIncludes a small selection of extra CPAN packages for core functionality.

 **More Information**